 Starting school or nursery causes change to the routines of our little ones.
 Toilet accidents can be common as can potty training regression.

-So when Jude was recently contacted by one of her distressed friends because her perfectly potty trained daughter had started having wetting accidents after beginning in reception class, we realised it is a problem faced by more parents that you’d think.
+So when Jude was recently contacted by one of her distressed friends because her perfectly potty trained daughter had started having wetting accidents after beginning in pre-school, we realised it is a problem faced by more parents that you’d think.

 It’s actually very common for kids to have accidents at school when they start or in fact when they get home for the following reasons:

-- They are busy listening to their new teacher, learning, socialising – hard to remember to listen to their bodies too
+- They are busy listening to their new teacher, learning, socializing – hard to remember to listen to their bodies too

 - Toilets can be scary they may not like to ask to go or be comfortable in there